Advanced Primary Care Optometry PG (10328.1)

-The use of UCLearn Canvas, library searching skills, word and data processing (Microsoft Office Suite) and electronic presentation skills are necessary for this unit.
+The use of UCLearn Canvas, library searching skills, reference management software, word and data processing (Microsoft Office Suite) and electronic presentation skills are necessary for this unit.

 Students are expected to purchase their own non-programmable scientific calculator and small tape measure.
-Students will be expected to have the optometry student equipment starter kit and may additionally purchase additional equipment such as a direct ophthalmoscope and retinoscope and retinoscopy lens rack, diagnostic fundus lenses at their discretion.
+Students will be expected to have the optometry student equipment starter kit and may additionally purchase equipment as described above in Materials and Equipment section.
 Students may wish to print electronically provided material for their own study.
-There are no additional in-unit costs.

 Work placement, internships or practicums